Vulcalien/makefiles/README.md

 # Makefiles

+Various makefiles I've developed over the years: two makefiles for building projects written in the C programming language and one for generating man pages from AsciiDoc files.

+## C makefiles
-Over the years, developing side projects using the C programming languages, I've written these two makefiles to make building programs and libraries easier.
-These are `library.mk` and `executable.mk`.
+The two makefiles for C projects are `library.mk` and `executable.mk`.

-Both makefiles are setup to support Unix-like systems and Windows, allowing for compilation on either system and even Linux-to-Windows cross-compilation.

-Multiple source directories are supported.
-By default, the `src` directory is used as top-level directory and any subdirectory can be listed in the `SRC_SUBDIRS` variable (if multiple top-level directories are needed, `SRC_DIRS` can be manually set).

-## Commands
+`library.mk` produces static and shared library files, while `executable.mk` produces an executable file.

+These make targets are available:

 | Command           | Result                    | Library | Executable |
 | ----------------- | ----------------------------- | :-: | :--------: |